passthejoe/yamaha-fg403s/README.md

 This week I wrote down the serial number from inside the guitar and went on the Web to see what I could find.

 Yamaha is very good about serial numbers corresponding to production dates, and it turns out that my Yamaha FG403S acoustic guitar was made in Taiwan on Dec.
 5, 2003.
+(According to Elite Vintage Guitars, [this model was made from 2002-4](https://elitevintageguitars.com/category/yamaha-fg-403ms/))

 2003??
 So when did I buy it?